jparr721/Hermes/README.md

   * Install Node.js dependencies with `npm install`
   * Start with `mix phx.server`

+Current todo is to get it integrated with golang and to see if that is even a viable option.

 Now you can visit [`localhost:4000`](http://localhost:4000) to see it in action.
 To make this app work with individual sessions, add `?user=*name here*` to the URL.